-Life is an accumulation of decision making,- big and small decisions. life changing momentous decisions and small insignificant decisions.
-It is a string of decisions which impact our day, our life, those around us and so much more.
+Life is an accumulation of decision-making,- big and small decisions. life-changing momentous decisions and small insignificant decisions.
+It is a string of decisions that impact our day, our life, those around us and so much more.
 Like the butterfly effect where the flapping of wings can impact events in another area of the world, our decisions have an impact and we do not know the extent of this impact.

 Life happens, but we don’t need to let life’s happenings control us.
 We can, to a certain extent, have control over what happens to us or at least have some influence as to how we will be impacted.
 No matter what we go through, no matter what happens, certain principles will help us to come out stronger and smarter.

 Yes, that’s right – just show up!
 Be all there – physically, mentally and emotionally.
 Show up ready to give the best of you.
 Whatever your challenges, whatever your goals, just show up and do the best you can with what you have.
 Showing up also means not giving up and not running away.
 We need to confront situations, challenges and even ourselves head-on and be in for the long haul.
 If we don’t present ourselves regularly to take the steps we need to take, to move forward each day, to confront situations, who is going to do it for us?